 In 2018, the California legislature enacted the ground-breaking California Consumer Privacy Act (CCPA), which signalled a dramatic shift in the data privacy regime in the United States.
-With a compliance deadline in 2020, the CCPA grants consumers a number of new privacy rights.
+With a compliance deadline in 2020, the CCPA grants consumers several new privacy rights.
 For example, a consumer has the right, subject to certain exceptions, to:

-- request that an organisation provide the consumer with access to and certain details about her personal information; - request that an organisation delete any personal information about the consumer which the organisation has collected from the consumer; and - direct an organisation not to sell the consumer's personal information.
+- request that an organisation provide the consumer with access to and certain details about her personal information; - request that an organisation delete any personal information about the consumer which the organisation has collected from the consumer; and - direct an organisation not to sell the consumer's personal information

-As such, the CCPA requires covered entities to make significant changes to their privacy programs with respect to how they collect, use and disclose personal information.
-Since 2018, a number of legislative proposals seeking to clarify and amend the CCPA have been introduced.
+As such, the CCPA requires covered entities to make significant changes to their privacy programmes concerning how they collect, use and disclose personal information.
+Since 2018, several legislative proposals seeking to clarify and amend the CCPA have been introduced.
 Many of these proposed amendments are pending in the California legislature.

-Given California's significant economic impact, and the fact that the CCPA is the most prescriptive general privacy law in the United States, the law has helped set the stage for a number of similarly-focused proposed laws currently pending in state legislatures, as well as a possible federal data privacy law.
+Given California's significant economic impact and the fact that the CCPA is the most prescriptive general privacy law in the United States, the law has helped set the stage for several similarly focused proposed asimpson@huntonak.com lsotto@huntonak.com